ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_3_interp_gapfil.md

 <div class="notice--primary">
   {{ exercise | markdownify }}
 </div>

-As you can see, random forest easily outperformed the other two approaches.
 As long as there is a clear linear trend in the data, a simple interpolation might perform very well.
 However, if within a data gap a shift happens and for example a warm period comes around, the linear interpolation can not capture that.

 Keep in mind that a model is by definition NEVER the actual truth.
 Its goal is to come as close as possible to the truth while often times drastically reducing the complexity of the issue.
 In a real world scenario we would not